Mrcarrot1/sudo-doas/README.md

 If you are using a Linux or Unix-based system that does not have systemd, you can use another method to set a global alias.
 Anyone who cares enough to run one of these systems likely has enough technical knowledge to figure it out.

 To install, place the `sudo-doas` script in `/usr/bin` and place the `sudo-doas.sh` script in `/etc/profile.d`.

+Note that using this script is considered a very bad idea™.